expressjs/cookie-session/README.md

   * `cookie-session` can be used to store a "light" session and include an identifier to look up a database-backed secondary store to reduce database lookups.

+**NOTE** This module does not encrypt the session contents in the cookie, only provides signing to prevent tampering.
+The client will be able to read the session data by examining the cookie's value.
+Secret data should not be set in `req.session` without encrypting it, or use a server-side session instead.

 ## Install

 This is a [Node.js](https://nodejs.org/en/) module available through the